-The final course grade will be based upon the following assignments:
+The final course grade will be based upon the following assignment:

-Attendance and participation (25%): The objectives of this course are achieved primarily through active discussion of the concepts presented in the weekly readings; therefore it is essential that students attend all sessions and participate actively each week.
-Students will be graded on their contributions to classroom discussion and presentation of concepts from the readings as well as discussions via Moodle.
+Attendance and participation (25%): The objectives of this course are achieved primarily through active discussion of the concepts presented in the weekly readings; therefore it is essential that students attend all session and participate actively each week.
+Students will be graded on their contributions to classroom discussion and presentation of concepts from the text, lectures and selected readings.

 Ethics Written Assignment (25%): Students will complete a written autobiographical ethics assignment.
-More information regarding this assignment, including a grading criteria form, will be given out during the first week of class.
-Due Week 4.
+More information regarding this assignment, including a grading criteria form, will be given out the first week of the class.
+Due Week #4.

 Exam (25%): Students will complete a final written exam covering the assigned material and class room content.
 The exam will be short answer essay and multiple choice.
-Administered

-Week 6.
-More information regarding this exam will be given out weeks prior to the actual exam.
+Administered Week #8.
+More information regarding this exam will be given out prior to the actual exam.

 Final Ethics Exam Presentation (25%): Peer consultation teams will receive a clinical vignette involving a complex ethical situation.
-Each team will be given a brief consultation time period during class and then will present the case, their decision-making process, and their action plan to the class.
-More information regarding this assignment, including a grading criteria form, will be provided during the semester.
-Presentations will be during classes 9 & 10.
+Each team will be given a brief consultation time during class and then will present the case, their decision-making process, and their action plan to the class.
+More information regarding the assignment, including a grading criteria form, will be provided during the semester.
+Presentations will be during classes meeting Weeks #9 & #10.

-Grading (100 pts.
-Possible)
+Grading (100 total points possible):